 Our selections are based on genuine user reviews, awards and accolades, and the first-hand experience of our team.
 They're also regularly checked and updated.

-The menu changes often at this excellent Italian restaurant, but one thing's for sure: you'll always find some kind of Bolognese on the menu.
-Incredibly delicious and indulgent, Bottega's version is made with braised venison, tomatoes, carrots, and red wine, and it's paired with calamarata pasta instead of spaghetti.
+The menu changes often at this excellent Italian restaurant, but the signature Capellini Bottega often makes an appearance – and for good reason.
+Featuring a sauce made from San Marzano tomatoes, hot chiles and basil clinging to thin capellini pasta, this dish might but simple but it’s executed to perfection here.
 Reservations are recommended for the dining room, which is open only during the evenings, while the adjacent café – serving a more relaxed menu of pizzas, salads, pastas, and risottos – is open all day, with no booking required.

 It's all about the seafood in Alaska, so it's no surprise that the best pasta dish in the state incorporates just that.
 At Louie's Steak and Seafood, halibut, salmon, shrimp, and scallops are sautéed in your choice of zesty garlic herb butter or house-made Alfredo sauce, then served with perfectly cooked pasta.
 It's a hearty dish that seafood fans absolutely love.